 Having organized more than 100 webinars at this point, I’ve gathered my webinar planning and organization lessons for keeping everyone on track and on the same page.

 Careful planning and preparation are key components of any successful webinar.
 If you’ve ever tried to host a webinar on short notice, you’ve likely seen the perils of poor planning and preparation firsthand.
 Confused speakers, missed promotional opportunities, and glitchy software are some common side effects of last-minute planning.

 The biggest weapon you have in your planning toolkit is time, so try to schedule your webinars well in advance.
 Give yourself six weeks of planning time to get everything together and begin promotions at least two weeks prior to the event.

 In order for your webinar to succeed, you cannot operate in silos.
 Your webinar needs to be organized with other business goals and activities in mind.

-- Confirming the topic and title
+- Confirm the topic and title

-- Getting speaker information
+- Get speaker information

-- Agreeing on the webinar details
+- Agree on the webinar details

-Confirming the topic and title
+Confirm the topic and title